 Josh and Donna from The West Wing were constantly on this trope.
 Josh gets jealous of Donna's random dates in season 2.
 Then Josh moves on enough to get a crush on Joey Lucas, and Donna gets jealous.
 Then Donna moves on enough to get involved with Cliff Caley, and Josh gets jealous.
 Then Josh starts dating Amy Gardner, and Donna gets jealous.
 Then Donna starts dating Jack Reese, and Josh gets jealous.
 Then Josh starts dating Amy Gardner again, and Donna gets jealous.
 And this is all before either of them ever said anything to make their romantic tension anything other than an ambiguous Ship Tease.

-BBC's Primeval, in classic scifi fashion, turns this trope on its head with the relationship between Nick Cutter and Claudia/Jenny.
+ITV's Primeval, in classic scifi fashion, turns this trope on its head with the relationship between Nick Cutter and Claudia/Jenny.
 Nick and Claudia fall in love by the end of season one.
 Then Nick goes back in time and accidentally changes time so that Claudia is erased from history.
 She is replaced by Jenny who looks just like her but has a different background and personality Nick and Jenny start to show feeling for each other, but Nick dies right before Jenny finds a picture of Claudia that convinces her that Nick was telling the truth.

 Conner and Abbey's story also has a more traditional switcheroo.
 Abby rejects all of Conners awkward advances.
 But when Conner starts going out with Caroline she tries to sabotage their relationship.